awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeDataSource.md

 Type: [DataSourceConfiguration](API_DataSourceConfiguration.md) object

  ** [CreatedAt](#API_DescribeDataSource_ResponseSyntax) **   <a name="Kendra-DescribeDataSource-response-CreatedAt"></a>
-The Unix timestamp of when the data source connector was created\.
+The Unix timestamp when the data source connector was created\.
 Type: Timestamp

  ** [CustomDocumentEnrichmentConfiguration](#API_DescribeDataSource_ResponseSyntax) **   <a name="Kendra-DescribeDataSource-response-CustomDocumentEnrichmentConfiguration"></a>